What Can You Do About an Encroachment?

 Remedies for an Encroachment

-If your neighbor is unable or unwilling to remove the encroachment or encumbrance but is otherwise open to resolving the issue, you may consider selling them the encroached upon portion of your property.
+Say your neighbor is unable or unwilling to remove the encroachment or encumbrance, but they are otherwise open to resolving the issue.
+You may consider selling them the encroached portion of your property.
 That way, you get some money for the loss of your property, and your neighbor gets to use the land without worry.

 • You actually own the property